manavbabel/Transmon-Simulation/Code Outline.md

 ## To-do

-- try using parallelisation
-- vary dt from 1/100 to 1/10000
 - see how truncation affects fidelity. let the n=8 parameters be the true ones, and see how final fidelity varies with no of levels
 - try and quantify error budget from the [paper](https://www.science.org/doi/10.1126/sciadv.abl6698)
   1. for each qubit, optimise the X90 pulse to at least 5 nines fidelity